-In March 2010 both the Patient Protection and Affordable Care Act, or Affordable Care Act, and the reconciliation law known as Health Care and Education Reconciliation Act, with the Affordable Care Act, the 2010 Health Care Reform Legislation, were enacted.
+In March 2010, President Obama signed into law both the Patient Protection and Affordable Care Act (the "Affordable Care Act") and the reconciliation law known as Health Care and Education Reconciliation Act (the "Reconciliation Act," and, with the Affordable Care Act, the "2010 Health Care Reform Legislation").
 The constitutionality of the 2010 Health Care Reform Legislation was confirmed twice by the Supreme Court of the United States.
 The 2010 Health Care Reform Legislation has changed the existing state of the health care system by expanding coverage through voluntary state Medicaid expansion, attracting previously uninsured persons through the new health care insurance exchanges and by modifying the methodology for reimbursing medical services, drugs and devices.
-The U.S. Congress is seeking to replace the 2010 Health Care Reform Legislation.
+Both Congressional leaders and newly elected President Trump have announced plans to repeal or modify the 2010 Health Care Reform Legislation.
 At this time the Company is not certain as to the impact of federal health care legislation on its business.

 The 2010 Health Care Reform Legislation subjects manufacturers of medical devices to an excise tax of 2.3% on certain U.S. sales of medical devices beginning in January 2013.
-This excise tax has been suspended currently, and we anticipate that this may be repealed.
+This excise tax was suspended in December 2015 for two years, and we anticipate that this may be repealed.
 If eventually implemented, this excise tax will likely increase our expenses in the future.

-Further, the 2010 Health Care Reform Legislation includes the Open Payments Act (formerly referred to as the Physician Payments Sunshine Act), which, in conjunction with its implementing regulations, requires manufacturers of certain drugs, biologics, and devices that are reimbursed by Medicare, Medicaid and the Children's Health Insurance Program to report annually certain payments or "transfers of value" provided to physicians and teaching hospitals and to report annually ownership and investment interests held by physicians and their immediate family members during the preceding calendar year.
+Further, the 2010 Health Care Reform Legislation includes the Open Payments Act (formerly referred to as the Physician Payments Sunshine Act), which, in conjunction with its implementing regulations, requires certain manufacturers of certain drugs, biologics, and devices that are reimbursed by Medicare, Medicaid and the Children's Health Insurance Program to report annually certain payments or "transfers of value" provided to physicians and teaching hospitals and to report annually ownership and investment interests held by physicians and their immediate family members during the preceding calendar year.
 We have provided reports under the Open Payments Act to the CMS since 2013.
 The failure to report appropriate data accurately, timely, and completely could subject us to significant financial penalties.
 Other countries and several states currently have similar laws and more may enact similar legislation.